st-tech/zr-obp/examples/obd/README.md

 ## Additional Implementations

 - [`dataset.py`](./dataset.py):
-    We implement two ways of engeering original features.
+    We implement two ways of engineering original features.
     This includes **CONTEXT SET 1** (user features only, such as age, gender, and length of  membership) and **CONTEXT SET 2** (Context Set 1 plus user-item affinity induced by the number of past clicks observed between each user-item pair).

 ## Running experiments